CosmoLike/cocoa/README.md

 ## Overview of the [Cobaya](https://github.com/CobayaSampler)-[CosmoLike](https://github.com/CosmoLike) Joint Architecture (Cocoa) <a name="overview"></a>

 Cocoa allows users to run [CosmoLike](https://github.com/CosmoLike) routines inside the [Cobaya](https://github.com/CobayaSampler) framework.
 [CosmoLike](https://github.com/CosmoLike) can analyze data primarily from the [Dark Energy Survey](https://www.darkenergysurvey.org) and simulate future multi-probe analyses for LSST and Roman Space Telescope.

-Besides integrating [Cobaya](https://github.com/CobayaSampler) and [CosmoLike](https://github.com/CosmoLike), Cocoa introduces shell scripts and readme instructions that allow users to containerize [Cobaya](https://github.com/CobayaSampler).
-The container structure ensures that users will adopt the same compiler and libraries (including their versions), and that they will be able to use multiple [Cobaya](https://github.com/CobayaSampler) instances consistently.
+Besides integrating [Cobaya](https://github.com/CobayaSampler) and [CosmoLike](https://github.com/CosmoLike), Cocoa introduces shell scripts that allow users to containerize [Cobaya](https://github.com/CobayaSampler), the Boltzmann codes and multiple likelihoods.
+The container structure ensures that users can adopt consistent versions for the Fortran/C/C++ compilers and libraries across multiple machines; this greatly simplifies debugging.

+Our scripts never install packages, including Python modules, on `$HOME/.local` as that would make them global to the user.
+This behavior enables users to work on multiple instances of Cocoa simultaneously, similar to what was possible with [CosmoMC](https://github.com/cmbant/CosmoMC).

 This readme file presents basic and advanced instructions for installing all [Cobaya](https://github.com/CobayaSampler) and [CosmoLike](https://github.com/CosmoLike) components.

 ## Installation of Cocoa's required packages via Conda <a name="required_packages_conda"></a>